After reinstalling packages at bootup, WebUI not accessable (NanoBSD)

-#23 Updated by Erik Fonnesbeck about 5 years ago
+#23 Updated by Erik Fonnesbeck over 5 years ago

 NMap and Avahi appear to cause the error 500 even if installed through the web GUI after the system has fully booted.
 I'm also getting a segmentation fault when installing RRD Summary during boot.
 In my opinion, these seem to be problems with the packages themselves, not necessarily individual snapshots.

 #24 Updated by Jim Pingle about 5 years ago